goonpug/goonpug/README.md

 GO:TV match demos will be automatically recorded and saved if GO:TV is enabled on the server.
 Upon conclusion of the match, the GO:TV demo will be automatically compressed into a .zip file and uploaded to an Amazon S3 bucket.
-Demos can be accessed via the goonpug web site.

 License
 -------
-GoonPUG is copyright (c) 2013 Astroman Technologies LLC.
+GoonPUG is copyright (c) 2014 Astroman Technologies LLC.
 GoonPUG is distributed under the GNU General Public License version 3.
 See [COPYING.md](https://github.com/goonpug/goonpug/blob/master/COPYING.md) for more information.